Ordering the Erythrocyte Sedimentation Rate (ESR) Blood Test

 Understanding your ESR levels is crucial for knowing and maintaining healthy inflammation levels since high levels of inflammation can be detrimental.

-If you’re experiencing symptoms like fatigue, unexplained weight loss, or headaches, an ESR blood test can be a key step in identifying the underlying causes.
-It’s a simple, yet effective way to gain insights into your health, especially if you’re concerned about inflammatory conditions or immune system disorders.
+If you’re experiencing symptoms like fatigue, unexplained weight loss, or headaches, an ESR blood test can help you understand your level of inflammation.
+It’s a simple yet effective way to gain inflammation insights, especially if you’re concerned about immune system disorders like autoimmunity.

 Labs Included in Your Order